elilionel7/SortingAlgorithms/README.md

 Best Tiem complexity: O(n)

 Quick Sort
 Quick Sort is a highly efficient sorting algorithm that employs the divide-and-conquer strategy.
-Its worst-case time complexity is O(n²), and at O(n log n) in the average case.
+Its worst-case time complexity is O(n²) if pivot not choosing carefully, and at O(n log n) in the average case.

 Merge Sort
 Merge Sort is a stable, divide-and-conquer, sorting algorithm.
 It's consistent, with a time complexity of O(n log n), making it best for large datasets that don't fit into memory.